 - ×

 styles

 Commands

-Styles
+Tundefined Styles

 Add Stylesheet

+The style sheet Master Stylesheet

 Files

-🔬 Styles.css
+Styles.css ;

 ► NOTE Stylesheets exist separately from other content files.
 This means that topics are referencing an external stylesheet for styles.
 Because of this, you can maintain and reuse multiple style properties and behaviors from a single location.